Skip to main content

 • Breathing in dust or air particles with the bacteria.
 This can happen during farming or landscaping activities when tractors or mowers run over animals or carcasses with the bacteria.

-• Having contact with an ill animal, including being bitten, scratched, or providing care.
+• Having contact with an ill animal, including being bitten or scratched, or providing care.

-• Eating rabbit or hare meat that is not fully cooked.
-Meat can still have the bacteria even after being frozen for several years.
+• Eating game meat that isn’t fully cooked.
+Meat can have the bacteria even after being frozen for several years.

-• Drinking water that has the bacteria in it.
+• Drinking water with the bacteria in it.

-Symptoms of tularemia start two to 10 days after the bacteria enters the body.
-The signs and symptoms can be different depending on where the bacteria enters the body.
+Symptoms of tularemia start two to10 days after the bacteria enter the body.
+The signs and symptoms differ depending on where the bacteria enter the body and other reasons.

 Almost everyone who is sick with tularemia will have: